freeCodeCamp/freeCodeCamp/guide/english/java/equality/index.md

 The built-in `Object` class in Java, which all other classes automatically extend, contains a number of helpful built-in methods.
 One such method is `equals()`, which takes another object as its argument and returns whether the two objects should be considered "equal" according to the relevant logic for that class.

-The 'String' class is one of the most common examples of a class that overrides the 'equals()' method.
-When comparing two 'String's for equality, you need to use the 'equals()' method, as '==' won't work as you expect.
+The 'String' class is one of the most common examples of a class that overrides the `equals()` method.
+When comparing two 'String's for equality, you need to use the `equals()` method, as `==` won't work as you expect.

 ```java
 String s1 = "Bob";